 - Talking with your loved one about your hopes for your future relationship, and taking steps to get there

 For both the recovering addict and loved one’s, staying committed to the overall well being of oneself and the relationship is key.
-If the going gets tough, consider attending couple and/or family counselling to rebuild, stabilize and strengthen your relationship.
+If the going gets tough, consider attending couple and/or family counseling to rebuild, stabilize and strengthen your relationship.

 Need help rebuilding your relationships in recovery?
 Counseling is Available by Video Worldwide.
 Click here to request a video counseling appointment

 Glynis Sherwood – MEd, Canadian Certified Counselor, Registered Clinical Counselor (BC), is a Canadian based Psychotherapist who specializes in Substance and Love Addiction Recovery, Couples Counseling, Relationship Challenges, Low Self Worth, Anxiety, Depression, Complicated Grief, Family Abuse Recovery.